after12am/summary/README.md

 Summary is a python module to extract main content from the web page.
 This script was originally implemented by Nakatani Shuyo with ruby.
-But his script extracts text including garbage, as a example, comments of blog entry.
+But his script extracts text including garbage, e.g. comments of blog entry.
 So I improved not to extract that garbage as increasing of precision of calculating Layout Block, upon implementing this with python.
 In addition, I added function to extract specious and appropriate title,